 As for passives, you might want to ask what is missing from your product or if they prefer a competitor and why.

-Measure the NPS over time, for each target segment
+#6.
+Measure the NPS over time for each target segment

 For example, if the net promoter score for users in a certain segment goes down after a redesign or a core feature release, you might want to dig deeper and follow up with surveys to understand what happened.

-NOTE: With Refiner, you can filter responses by user segment and add your own customer data data, such as user traits or behavioral data.
-Our tool enables you to analyze all your data in one place, for more informed decisions.
+NOTE: With Refiner, you can filter responses by user segment and add your own customer data, such as user traits or behavioral data.
+Our tool enables you to analyze all your data in one place for more informed decisions.

-Look for patterns in the feedback you receive
+#7.
+Look for patterns in the customer feedback

-Like in the AirBnB example, you should look for patterns and try to find those parameters, attributes or features that are linked with higher or lower NPS scores.
+Look for patterns and try to find parameters, attributes, or features that are linked with higher or lower NPS scores.